 Once you have determined the load, it’s time to figure out how much weight is carried by the footings only.
 Providing you are attaching one or more sides of your deck to the house, this is your tributary load.

 For ease, let’s assume that you have a 10-foot square deck with one side attached to the house.
 Your deck is 100 square feet or 10′ x 10′ = 100 square feet.
 Because your house supports 50% of the load and the footings support the other 50%, divide your square footage by 2, 100 square feet/2= 50 square feet.
+If your structure is a stand-alone design simply don’t divide this number.

 This is your tributary square footage.
 To figure out the weight supported by the footings multiply the tributary square footage by the total live and dead loads, in this case, 55 psf.